 - Partner, Shaheen & Gordon, P.A.

-- Co-Chair of the Anti-Discrimination and Diversity Committee
+- Co-Chair of the Diversity, Equity and Inclusion Committee

 Professional and Community Involvement

 - New Hampshire Bar Association

 - Criminal Defense Lawyers of New Hampshire